 The Scientology Network’s Destination: Scientology is a weekly travelogue series that takes viewers inside Scientology Churches all around the world and discovers what makes each one unique.
 Each episode brings the viewer inside a new Church of Scientology, showcasing the diversity of our Churches and the cooperation that weaves each one into the local community fabric.
-Destination: Scientology airs Monday at 9pm ET/PT on Scientology Network.
+Destination: Scientology airs Mondays at 9pm ET/PT on Scientology Network.
 (Check Scientology.TV/schedule for the day/time in your local time zone.)

 This toolkit is made to provide you resources you can use to promote Destination: Scientology all across social media.